 As mentioned above, data in GWAS Central is restricted to summary level or aggregated information (i.e., results on groups of individuals, but no individual level genotypes or phenotypes).
 As a consequence of this the project is not impacted by issues such as anonymising individuals, gaining informed consent, or data security.
 All records do, however, carry links and acknowledgements that lead back to the original data source, so that users who might wish to obtain the non-aggregated data can make suitable requests to the relevant data access authorities.

 As of July 2008, GWAS Central content includes the full set of markers listed in dbSNP.
-In the near future we will also incorporate the data from UniSTS and DBGV, plus all dbSNP current allele and genotype frequency data.
+We plan to also incorporate the data from UniSTS (since moved to the Probe database) and DBGV, plus all dbSNP current allele and genotype frequency data.
 Upon each new build of these depositories we synchronise GWAS Central records with any changed content in those new releases (e.g. marker or allele deletions or mergers) using custom software we have built for this purpose, and present everything on the same DNA strand as used by the marker source database.
 This updating procedure also ensures that correct relationships are retained between markers/alleles and their frequency and association constituents.

 Genetic association study data, along with allele and genotype frequency findings, are layered on top of the extensive marker content of GWAS Central.
 This layer of ‘laboratory results’ is complex in nature, and so to help users navigate their way through it we structured it in a way compatible with a journal article: A ‘Study’ with various Experiments, Sample Panels, and Phenotypes within it, wherein each Experiment contains data on Markers, Frequencies, and Associations.
 More information on these Study components and their relationships is provided here.
 The data modelling behind this Study and Experiment concept was with then taken forward by many Institutes worldwide to create what is now an Object Management Group approved standard called the ‘Phenotype And Genotype Experiment Object model’ (PaGE-OM).
 To find out more about the GWAS Central data model, download the data model diagram and/or the MySQL relational schema definition).